Periods and harmonic analysis on spherical varieties: Prime rank one spherical varieties

 \subsubsection{Passage to a simply connected cover}

-By the previous reduction, we may also assume that $\GG$ does not have an almost-direct factor acting trivially.
-Therefore, the pair $(\GG^\scon,\XX)$ (where $\GG^\scon$ denotes the simply connected cover of $\GG$) is included in Table 1 of \cite{Wa}.
-Notice that the existence statement for Lie algebras does not depend on whether we consider $\XX$ as a spherical variety for $\GG$ or $\GG^\scon$.
+{ By the previous two reductions, $\GG$ is semisimple.
+Notice that the existence statement for Lie algebras does not depend on whether we consider $\XX$ as a spherical variety for $\GG$ or $\GG^\scon$, the simply connected cover of $\GG$.
+Therefore, altogether, we are reduced to the case of a pair $(\GG,\XX)$ such that: \begin{itemize} \item $\GG$ is semisimple simply connected; \item $\XX$ is homogeneous, not parabolically induced (in any nontrivial way) and with $\mathcal Z(\XX)$; \item there is no direct factor of $\GG$ acting trivially. \end{itemize}

+In particular, since $\XX$ has rank one, its isotropy groups are \emph{prime} in the sense of \cite[Definition 2.3]{Wa}, and its wonderful embedding is included in \cite[Table 1]{Wa}.}